Elias Díaz Player Props: Rockies vs. Nationals

 Elias Díaz At The Plate

-- Diaz has gotten a hit in five of eight games this season, but he has zero multi-hit games.
+- Diaz has gotten a hit in six of nine games this season, but he has no multi-hit games.

-- He has not hit a long ball in his eight games this season.
+- In nine games played this season, he has not hit a long ball.

-- Diaz has driven in a run in one game this season.
+- Diaz has picked up an RBI in two games this year, with multiple runs batted in once.

 - He has scored a run in two games this season, but just a single run each time.